You can quickly navigate to the project settings from the top menu: click the More button and choose Settings from the dropdown list.

 YAML key separator: select a delimiter that will be used to flatten and unflatten the keys when completing a YAML import/export.
 You will need to re-import the keys after updating this setting.

 Do not forget to hit Save change as you make adjustments.
-Also you are able to create a copy of the project.
-If required a project gets deleted.

 Use integrations to connect your project to other popular external tools or your internal flows.
 Depending on the target integration platform, you will be asked to fill in different settings in order to establish the connection.
 Don’t worry, this will only take a few moments!